1ultimat3/PcapViz/README.md

 # PcapViz
 PcapViz visualizes network topologies and provides graph statistics based on pcap files.
-It should be possible to determine key topologic nodes or data exfiltration attempts more easily.
+It should be possible to determine key topological nodes or data exfiltration attempts more easily.

 ## Features
 - Draw network topologies (Layer 2) and communication graphs (Layer 3 and 4)
 - Network topologies contain country information and connection stats
 - Collect statistics such as most frequently contacted machines

 ## Usage
 ```